itzthem3ji/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# The ALX Projects: Understanding Variables If, Else, and While in C
+# The ALX Low-Level Programming Projects In C: Understanding Variables If, Else, and While in C
 #### Areas Covered
 * What are the arithmetic operators and how to use them
 * What are the logical operators (sometimes called boolean operators) and how to use them